Shashimaram/myapp/README.md

-this is just a django application
+this is just a django applicatio